"Even though I was exactly the same person, once I had longer hair the world saw me as being profoundly different."

 "An astonishingly boring life."

 Actual writing, he told Carey Nieuwhof, takes up a very small amount of his time.
 The real work is research orchestration — transcribing interviews, printing transcripts, underlining the parts he likes, then assembling them in a Word file.
 He compares it to jigsaw puzzles.
-The ratio is lopsided on purpose.
-Where others rush to produce, he waits until the pattern becomes clear.
-When it won't?
+When the pattern won't show?
 "I write about what makes me angry," he told Tim Ferriss.
 "It seems to work pretty well."
-Anger as pattern interrupt.
-The emotion that breaks through the thinking loop.

 What Gladwell's Distance Costs Him